FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/photos/measure-soil-height.md

 * toc
 {:toc}

 FarmBot uses computer vision software to detect the average z-axis coordinate of the soil in an image.
+See [how it works](https://developer.farm.bot/docs/measure-soil-height).

 {%
 include callout.html